The Geometry of Adversarial Training in Binary Classification: Introduction

 In this paper we investigate the connection between adversarial training and regularized risk minimization in the context of non-parametric binary classification. \textit{Adversarial training} problems, in their {distributionally robust optimization} (DRO) version, can be written mathematically as min-max problems of the form:

 where in general $\theta$ denotes the parameters of a statistical model (the parameters of a neural network, a binary classifier, the parameters of a linear statistical model, etc.), and $\mu$ denotes a data distribution to be fit by the model.
 To fully specify a DRO problem one also needs to introduce a notion of ``distance'' $G$ between data distributions that is employed to define a region of uncertainty around the original data distribution $\mu$ and that can be interpreted as the possible set of actions of an adversary who may perturb $\mu$.
 The value of $\eps\geq 0$ describes the ``power'' of the adversary and is often referred to as \emph{adversarial budget}.
 The function $J(\tilde \mu,\theta)$ is a risk relative to a data distribution $\tilde \mu$ and some loss function underlying the statistical model.
 Problem \labelcref{Robust problem:Intro} is a transparent mathematical way to explicitly enforce robustness of models to data perturbations (at least of a certain type).
 Although the origins of this type of problem are now classical \cite{wald1945statistical}, recent influential research \cite{goodfellow2015} has shown that neural networks can be greatly improved by using the DRO framework, and as a result a renewed interest in this class of problems has been generated, see, e.g., the monograph \cite{OPT-026} and the paper \cite{madry2019deep}.
-In the context of the binary classification setting described in detail throughout the paper, the works \cite{NashEquilbriaMeyer} and \cite{VarunMuni2} have explored the game theoretic interpretation of \labelcref{Robust problem:Intro} and the existence of Nash equilibria in parametric and non-parametric settings, respectively. \nc
+In the context of the binary classification problem described in detail throughout this paper the works \cite{NashEquilbriaMeyer} and \cite{VarunMuni2} have explored the game theoretic interpretation of \labelcref{Robust problem:Intro} and the existence of Nash equilibria in parametric and non-parametric settings, respectively. \editscolor Other very recent works, e.g., \cite{jog2021reverse,pydi2019adversarial,MurrayNGT,awasthi2021existence_extended}, have expanded our theoretical understanding about adversarial training problems, providing results on existence of robust classifiers, and reformulating adversarial training problems in new ways that are amenable to further analysis and alternative computation schemes. \nc

 By \textit{regularization}, on the other hand, we mean an optimization problem of the form

 where $\hat J(\mu,\theta)$ is a risk functional that here is taken with respect to the single data distribution~$\mu$, $R$ is the regularization functional, and $\lambda>0$ is a positive parameter describing the strength of regularization.
 Regularization problems are fundamental in inverse problems \cite{benning_burger_2018,stuart_2010}, image analysis \cite{burger2013guide,Chambolle10anintroduction}, statistics \cite{Lasso}, and machine learning \cite{RKHSRegularization}; the previous list of references is of course non-exhaustive.
 In contrast to problem \labelcref{Robust problem:Intro}, the effect of explicit regularization on the robustness of models is less direct, but this is compensated by a richer structure that can be used to study the theoretical properties of their solutions more directly.